minio/docs/source/minio-cli/minio-mc-admin.rst

 Quickstart
 ----------

-Ensure that the host machine has :command:`mc` :ref:`installed <mc-admin-install>` prior to starting this procedure.
+Ensure that the host machine has :mc:`mc` :ref:`installed <mc-admin-install>` prior to starting this procedure.

 .. important::